netcraft/kong/README.md

-kong
+KONG
 ====

-A monkey to hold KO and NG together (KnockoutJS + AngularJS).
+A mighty ape to glue KO and NG together (KnockoutJS + AngularJS).